Help us improve your experience.

 <via-url>

-Empty element included if the remote op script is executed using the op url command
+Empty element included if you use the op url command to execute the remote op script

 <junos-context>